apakhbari/CheatSheets/Firewall/pfsense_CS.md

 ## Plugins
 Q: Where does plugins show up?
 A: EveryWhere :) since there is not a centralized place for it, each plugin is going to end up where it belongs.

-- acme (automated certificate management environment) --&gt; good for lets encrypt and haproxy. shows in Services
+- acme (automated certificate management environment) --> good for lets encrypt and haproxy. shows in Services
-- arpwatch --&gt; check if any new MAC Address shows up on network and then notify you.
+- arpwatch --> check if any new MAC Address shows up on network and then notify you.
 Don't use on a LAN, use it on network of servers which has static IPs and everything is set.
-- darkstat --&gt; gives you some good stats
+- darkstat --> gives you some good stats
 - nmap
-- pftop --&gt; a most have. have real good troubleshooting tools
+- pftop --> a most have. have real good troubleshooting tools
 - openvpn-client-export
-- status-traffic-totals --&gt; gives you an overview of traffic over day/week/month. shows in Status tab
+- status-traffic-totals --> gives you an overview of traffic over day/week/month. shows in Status tab
 - suricata

 # acknowledgment